Baked Doughnuts (Jam Donuts)

 Unlike deep-fried donuts, these baked ones have a longer shelf life.
 They will stay fresh on the counter for up to 3 days.
 You can even freeze them for a month or more.

 Yes, just let the dough rise in the fridge.
-It will continue to prove but at a slower pace.
+It will continue to prove, but at a slower pace.
 Remove it an hour or two before you plan to shape the doughnuts, so it comes to room temperature.
 Shape and proof as directed in the recipe below.

-Baked Doughnuts - Sufganiyot
+Baked Doughnuts – Baked Sufganiyot with Jam

 Video